Elizann/Campaign-Dashboard-Powerbi-/README.md

 - Which brand generates higher quality leads
 - Which campaigns drive maximum admissions
 - How conversion rates differ between Deployad and Primus
-- Where improvements are required in the admissions funnel

 This dashboard addresses these questions through interactive, data driven insights.